Server-less printing is a feature which allows the use of secure pull printing, but without any print server being required.

 No centralised administration dashboard

-This configuration might be suitable for small offices who require pull printing, but where a server is not feasible or practical, or where a VPN or internet connection is limited or non-existent.
+This configuration might be suitable for remote branches or small offices who require pull printing, but where a server is not feasible or practical, or where a VPN or internet connection is limited or non-existent.

 Server-less printing is ideally suited for environments where usually only push-printing would be supported, due to a lack of server infrastructure perhaps.
 Remote or isolated branch offices might be a good example.
 These would perhaps neither have readily available server hardware and associated technical support expertise on-site, nor a good enough broadband connection for a remote server to be feasible.
 In such a case, server-less printing would allow push printing to be replaced with a feature-reduced form of secure pull-printing, without the infrastructure requirements usually associated with such.